prsdm/smart-rag-fastapi/README.md

 # SmartRAG API
 > [!IMPORTANT]
->This is a FastAPI code repository.
-The main Next.js + FastAPI code repository is private and will be available soon.
+>The main Next.js + FastAPI code repository is private for now and will be available soon.

 # Demo